 Earth observation monitoring services in order to prevent extreme events that could be devastating, as better prediction would cost relatively little

-Harmonized metrics and measurements and common standards for calculating ICT’s environmental impacts
+Harmonized assessment methodologies and common standards for evaluating the ICT’s environmental impacts

-Harmonized metrics and measurements and common standards for calculating the positive contribution ICT can make to other sectors—showing the effect of reduced energy consumption.
+Harmonized assessment methodologies and common standards for calculating the positive contribution ICT can make to other sectors—showing the effect of reduced energy consumption.
 In particular, the benefits of de-materialization enabled by telecommunication networks and services would be studied

 Innovative ICT-enabled strategies to tackle climate change adaptation and mitigation on the long-term, including more robust, affordable and reliable green ICT operating in difficult meteorological conditions (hot weather, high humidity…).

-d.
-Draft Recommendation(s), as appropriate and if justified.

-4 Timing
+5. Timing